curvegrid/go-ethereum-wiki/Installation-instructions-for-Windows.md

 ## Download stable binaries

-All versions of Geth are built and available for download at https://build.ethdev.com/builds/Windows%20Go%20master%20branch/.
-The latest version is always available as [Geth-Win64-latest.zip](https://build.ethdev.com/builds/Windows%20Go%20master%20branch/Geth-Win64-latest.zip)
+All versions of Geth are built and available for download at https://geth.ethereum.org/download/.

 1. Download zip file
 1. Extract geth.exe from zip